-In a busy work environment, Health & Safety regulations can easily be overlooked – particularly in smaller enterprises where owners juggle multiple priorities.
+In a busy work environment, health and safety regulations and the fear of fines can easily be overlooked. - particularly in smaller enterprises where owners juggle multiple priorities.

 So, having Ellis Whittam make sure you’re complying with them is vital – especially as you otherwise risk an increasingly costly breach Health & Safety fine – the resulting negative publicity can also damage your reputation beyond repair!

 Health and Safety Executive (HSE) data shows health and safety fine totals rising: